-- 4. At least once a year, Member States shall supply the Commission with a report on the application of ⊠ block ⊠ exemptions, in accordance with the Commission's specific requirements, preferably in computerised form.
+- 3. Member States shall record and compile all the information regarding the application of the block exemptions.
+If the Commission has information which leads it to doubt that an exemption regulation is being applied properly, the Member States shall forward to it any information it considers necessary to assess whether an aid complies with that regulation. - 4.
+At least once a year, Member States shall supply the Commission with a report on the application of block exemptions, in accordance with the Commission's specific requirements, preferably in computerised form.
 The Commission shall make access to those reports available to all the Member States.
 The Committee referred to in Article 7 shall examine and evaluate those reports once a year.

-Period of validity and amendment of regulations
+Article 4 Period of validity and amendment of regulations

 - 1. Regulations adopted pursuant to Articles 1 and 2 shall apply for a specific period.
-Aid exempted by a regulation adopted pursuant to Articles 1 and 2 shall be exempted for the period of validity of that regulation and for the adjustment period provided for in paragraphs 2 and $3 \boxtimes$ of this Article \boxtimes . - 2.
-Regulations adopted pursuant to Articles 1 and 2 may be \boxtimes repealed \boxtimes or amended where circumstances have changed with respect to any important element that constituted grounds for their adoption or where the progressive development or the functioning of the \boxtimes internal \boxtimes market so requires.
+Aid exempted by a regulation adopted pursuant to Articles 1 and 2 shall be exempted for the period of validity of that regulation and for the adjustment period provided for in paragraphs 2 and 3 of this Article. - 2.
+Regulations adopted pursuant to Articles 1 and 2 may be repealed or amended where circumstances have changed with respect to any important element that constituted grounds for their adoption or where the progressive development or the functioning of the internal market so requires.
 In that case the new regulation shall set a period of adjustment of six months for the adjustment of aid covered by the previous regulation.

-3. Regulations adopted pursuant to Articles 1 and 2 shall provide for a period as referred to in paragraph $2 \boxtimes$ of this Article \boxtimes , should their application not be extended when they expire.
+3. Regulations adopted pursuant to Articles 1 and 2 shall provide for a period as referred to in paragraph 2 of this Article, should their application not be extended when they expire.